Optogenetics: Shedding light on the brain's secrets

-In a 1979 article, Francis Crick (co-discoverer of DNA structure) explained how he believed the greatest challenge facing neuroscientists was the need to control one type of brain cell whilst the others are left unchanged.
+In a 1979 article, Francis Crick explained how he believed the greatest challenge facing neuroscientists was the need to control one type of brain cell whilst the others are left unchanged.

-Electrical stimulation is not able to do this because it will stimulate all nearby cells without discrimination.
+Electrical stimulation is not able to do this, because it stimulates all nearby cells without discrimination.
 Drugs are too slow to act in comparison to the millisecond timeframe of events in the brain.

 Crick later suggested that using light might be able to solve this issue, as it can be turned on and off very quickly.
 However, a way to make brain cells sensitive to light was not known at the time.